masari-project/Masari-Marketing/Tutorials/Paper Wallet/paper-wallet-guide.md

 ![paper wallet](https://github.com/masari-project/Masari-Marketing/blob/master/Paper%20Wallets/Official%20Trifold/Masari-Wallet-Trifold-Back.png)

-## Using A Hot Computer (least secure):
+## Creating cold wallet using a hot computer (least secure):

-**Skill Required:**
+**Skill required:**

 This option requires a moderate understanding of Masari and little computer knowledge.

-**Hardware/Software Required:**
+**Hardware/Software required:**

-*1x Hot computer*
+* *1x Hot computer*

-*OPTIONAL: 1x USB drive*
+* *OPTIONAL: 1x USB drive*

-*1x Paper*
+* *1x Paper*

-*1x Pen*
+* *1x Pen*

-*1x Hash Utility.
+* *1x Hash Utility*.
 I personally use either the built in [Windows 10 utility](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/certutil#BKMK_hashfile) or Ubuntu utility (https://help.ubuntu.com/community/HowToSHA256SUM).
 An easy to use and well known GUI utility is [QuickHash](https://sourceforge.net/projects/quickhash/).

-**Generating the Wallet:**
+**Generating the wallet:**

 1. Download the paper wallet generator zip from here: https://github.com/masari-project/masari-wallet-generator
 2. Disconnect from the internet.
-3. *Optional but recommended:* Check that the sha256 hash matches the following: 8897902B264D143EBC4705B9D787676C2425A68255397C359B6E2B8CCF78966A
+3. *Optional but recommended:* Check that the sha256 hash matches the following: `8897902B264D143EBC4705B9D787676C2425A68255397C359B6E2B8CCF78966A`.
 4. Unzip and open `masari-wallet-generator.html`.
-5. Click "GENERATE WALLET", which will generate four important items:
+5. Click "GENERATE WALLET".

+   This will generate four important items:
  * Public address: Used to recieve funds to the wallet.
 You give this to anyone who will be sending funds to your wallet.
  * Mnemonic seed: A method of storing the entire wallet that is easily recognizable to humans.
 This is all you need to restore your wallet at a later date.
  * Private spend key: Used to send funds from the wallet.
  * Private view key: Used to view transactions entering the wallet.
-Commonly this is used to setup a [view-only wallet]() on a hot computer which can see incoming transactions live on the blockchain as they are sent to your cold wallet.
+Commonly this is used to setup a [view-only wallet]() on a hot computer which can see incoming transactions as they are sent to your cold wallet.
 6. On a piece of paper, **NEATLY** write down your *mnemonic seed*, *private spend key*, *private view key*, and *public address*.
  * Either check 3 times that everything is correct or physically write everything 3 times.
  * **DO NOT LOSE THIS PIECE OF PAPER**.
 It alone contains the information required to access your Masari, and recover your wallet.